qasimkhalid/SBEO/Competency Questions.md

 1. Spatial Information-related competency questions.

-  A. Which building blocks are the part of which specific building?
+  * Which building blocks are the part of which specific building?
 ```
 SELECT ?buildingBlock ?specificBuilding
 WHERE {